K4R-R/Pitch-Point/README.md

-This project is deployed on render [Deploy link](https://pitch-point.netlify.app/login).
+This project is deployed on netlify [Deploy link](https://pitch-point.netlify.app/login).